satya-thirumani/Nenu-Super-Woman/README.md

 - Industry - Industry name or type
 - Business Description - Business Description
 - Company Website - Company Website URL
-- Entrepreneur Names - Name of the entrepreneur
+- Entrepreneur Names - Name of the entrepreneurs
 - Number of Presenters - Number of presenters
 - Pitchers Average Age - All pitchers average age, <30 young, 30-50 middle, >50 old
 - Started in - Year in which startup was started/incorporated